Yash051003/Brute_Force_Attacks/README.md

 This kind of computational persistence is what makes brute-force attacks dangerous even today — they don’t stop until they get in.

+🧪 Setting Up a Safe Testing Environment (What I Did) To try this out legally and safely, I used Kali Linux in VirtualBox.
+It comes with a lot of pre-installed tools made for ethical hacking.
+I made sure hydra was installed — it’s a tool that can perform brute-force attacks on login forms.
+I also got cewl and crunch to help with wordlist creation.
+Setting these up was easy using the terminal.